GuoJieLiu/OCT_fp_reconstruction/README.md

 -|-|-|-|-
 EER | 13.5 | 4.1 | 13.6 | 28.1

-**It can be seen from the results that the recognition performance by matching reconstructed subsurface fingerprints are better than that of matching traditional 2D surface fingerprints, which demonstrates the effectiveness of our reconstructed subsurface fingerprints.**
+**It can be seen from the recognition results by matching reconstructed subsurface fingerprints are better than by matching traditional 2D surface fingerprints, which demonstrates the effectiveness of our reconstructed subsurface fingerprints.**

 ##### Related reference
 > [1]  M. A. Medina-Pérez, O. Loyola-González, A. E. Gutierrez-Rodríguez, M. García-Borroto, L. Altamirano-Robles, Introducing an experimental framework in c# for ﬁngerprint recognition, in: Mexican Conference on Pattern Recognition, Springer, 2014, pp. 132–141.